pwr-Solaar/Solaar/docs/installation.md

 ## Downloading

-Clone Solaar from GitHub by `git clone https://github.com/pwr-Solaar/Solaar.git`
+Clone Solaar from GitHub by `git clone --recurse-submodules https://github.com/pwr-Solaar/Solaar.git` Solaar has a submodule, so make sure that the submodule is cloned.

 ## Requirements for Solaar